armbrustlab/marferret/README.md

 #### Metadata file

-A metadata file entitled [MarFERReT.v1.metadata.csv](https://zenodo.org/record/10170983/files/MarFERReT.v1.metadata.csv) contains important information on each of the source reference sequences used to build the MarFERReT database.
+A metadata file entitled `MarFERReT.{VERSION}.metadata.csv` contains important information on each of the source reference sequences used to build the MarFERReT database.
 Every source reference sequence in the `source_seqs` directory should have a corresponding line in the metadata file with at least the following fields properly filled in:
 * `entry_id`: a unique MarFERReT identifier for the reference sequence
 * `accepted`: [Y/N]; determines inclusion in final build
 * `marferret_name`: a human-readable name for the reference sequence (no spaces or special characters)